 The Heart Foundation works to improve heart diseases prevention and care.
 A key way to achieve this is through improved physical activity by promoting walking, cycling and other forms of physical activity.
-Work undertaken by the Heart Foundation aligns closely with the aims of 20-minute neighbourhoods, in particular the Healthy Active by Design guidelines, which were developed as practical guide to address the need to create healthy neighbourhoots.
+Work undertaken by the Heart Foundation aligns closely with the aims of 20-minute neighbourhoods, in particular the Healthy Active by Design guidelines, which were developed as practical guide to address the need to create healthy neighbourhoot paighbourhoot programs.

 These guidelines were used to inform the delivery of the program and were adapted into a 20-Minute Neighbourhood Scorecard, which was used to identify opportunities in Step 3: Future opportunities.
-This simplified scorecard will be adapted into a useful tool for other councils.
+This simplified score